 Causes of Cat Diarrhoea

 There are many causes of diarrhoea.
 Often it occurs when a cat eats something unusual or when their meal plan changes abruptly.
-When switching from one kind of cat food to another, it's best to transition slowly over a week, gradually mixing in more of the new food and less of the old food.
+When switching from one kind of cat food to another, it's best to transition slowly over a week, gradually mixing in more of the new food with less of the old food.
 This transition allows the pet's digestive system to adjust and lowers the chance of diarrhoea.

-According to the PDSA, other potential causes of cat diarrhoea include:
+Other potential causes of cat diarrhoea include:

 How Your Vet Determines the Cause